 The original cost price of the shares may be increased for inflation during the period of ownership up to the 31 December 2002 – known as indexation relief.
 Thereafter no inflation increase is allowed.
 However the application of the inflation relief to the original cost price cannot create a tax allowable loss.
 There is no inflation relief allowed where shares are purchased and sold within the same twelve month period.

 Any losses incurred on the disposal of other assets in earlier years or during the year of sale of the shares can be offset against any gain arising on a disposal in the current year.

 If you have disposed of a number of different shares during the year you must complete a separate calculation for each transaction.

-FIFO Rule and treatment of Bonus and Rights issues
+FIFO Rule how do I treat Bonus issues and Rights issues ?

 This area causes a lot of confusion.
 The First In First Out (FIFO) rule applies to the total number of shares you own in any particular company.
 However within that shareholding you may have acquired some shares on the open market and others through Bonus or Rights issues.

 Each acquisition of shares on the open market is treated as a separate asset within the overall asset which is your total shareholding in that particular company.

 Any shares acquired by way of a bonus issue or rights issues are treated as acquired at the same time as the original shareholding.